nvimpel/chipwhisperer/docs/source/virtual-box-inst.rst

 ******

 For various reasons, such as licensing and USB support, users may prefer to run ChipWhisperer through VMWare instead of VirtualBox.
-A VMWare compatable image is not provided with ChipWhisperer releases, but such an image can be easily converted from the provided image using VirtualBox
+A VMWare compatible image is not provided with ChipWhisperer releases, but such an image can be easily converted from the provided image using VirtualBox